 - Pale or dull crust

-- Little to no oven spring
+- Little oven spring

-- Thick crust with a tight interior
+- Thick crust with a tighter interior

 What to do next time: